 During the fusion process, the most significant amount of time for each joint is attributed to cooling procedures.
 Waiting to meet times outlined in ASTM standards decreases overall jobsite productivity.
 The most effective way to optimize the fusion process is to reduce that cool time.

-McElroy's Optimized Cooling algorithm relies on the DataLogger® 6 to calculate, in real-time, the most appropriate cool times based on material properties, environmental conditions and heat soak time.
-A patent-pending formula determines the appropriate amount of time it takes to cool the center of the pipe — making it safe for handling so you can
+McElroy's Optimized Cooling algorithm relies on the DataLogger® to calculate, in real-time, the most appropriate cool times based on material properties, environmental conditions and heat soak time.
+A patented formula determines the appropriate amount of time it takes to cool the center of the pipe — making it safe for handling so you can

 move on to the next joint.